TCommander Bot Security – Bot Detection – Avoid Ban

 No human can be awake 24/7.
 That is why Multihunters can be attracted by your account activity if you are online too many hours in a row every day, at least from the same PC.

-In top menu go to “Settings” / “User Settings” to open “User Settings” dialog box.
+In top menu go to “Settings” / “Main Settings” to open “Main Settings” dialog box.

-There you may see “TCommander Online Time” setting to schedule the time be online and offline.
+There you may see “TCommander Online Time” setting to schedule the time to be online and offline.